James Manyika: Career

 In August 2019, California Governor Gavin Newsom appointed Manyika and Mary Kay Henry as co-chairs of the state's Future of Work Commission.
 In March 2021, he and the Future of Work Commission co-authored a report urging California to better address pay inequality and working conditions by 2030.
 He also co-chaired, with Admiral William H. McRaven, the Council on Foreign Relations Task Force on U.S. Innovation Strategy and National Security, which issued their final report, Innovation and National Security: Keeping Our Edge in 2019.
 In 2019, Manyika became a member of the Trilateral Commission, and in 2020 was a member of its Task Force on Global Capitalism in Transition.

-In 2015, he also co-wrote the book No Ordinary Disruption: The Four Global Forces Breaking All the Trends.
+In 2015, he co-wrote the book No Ordinary Disruption: The Four Global Forces Breaking All the Trends.
 Manyika was a guest speaker in September 2017 at an Estonian summit involving European Union heads of state.
 His decision-making process and predictions about the future of work were described in Ben Sasse's 2018 book Them: Why We Hate Each Other--and How to Heal.
 Manyika contributed one chapter to the 2018 book Architects of Intelligence: The truth about AI from the people building it, by Martin Ford.
 In 2022, Manyika guest-edited a volume of Daedalus, the journal of the Academy of Arts and Sciences, that was devoted to AI & Society.
-That volume included his essay "Getting AI Right: Introductory Notes on AI & Society", as well as essays by AI researchers, technologists, and social scientists.
+That volume included his essay "Getting AI Right: Introductory Notes on AI & Society", as well as essays by leading AI researchers, technologists, and social scientists.
+He has co-authored papers with Nobel laureate Michael Spence, including in 2023 in Foreign Affairs “The Coming AI Economic Revolution: Can AI Reverse the Productivity Slowdown.”
+He contributed to the quantum error correction work, led by Hartmut Neven, which was recognized as the Physics World "2024 Breakthrough of the year."

 He was named one of the 100 Most Influential Africans of 2020 by New African magazine.
 In February 2021, he co-authored a McKinsey report titled The Race in the Workplace: The Black Experience.
 In December 2022, he was again listed by New African as one of the 100 Most Influential Africans of the year.
+In 2023, he was listed in the inaugural TIME 100 AI: “The 100 Most Influential People in Artificial Intelligence.”